 Why not throw a Christmas in July Party?
 Deck out your artificial tree with the usual Christmas ornaments, plus some summery accents to match the season.

 Fourth of July

 Autumn-themed décor with vibrant hues and varied textures make fall a wonderful time to decorate your tree.
-Pinecones, acorns, leaves, birds, and pumpkin ornaments are available in stores during this time of year, so finding the right items will be a cinch.
-There’s a wide range of autumn palettes, so pick one that works well against your tree’s foliage.
+Pine cones, acorns, leaves, birds, and pumpkin ornaments are available in stores during this time of year, so finding the right items will be a cinch.
+There’s a wide range of fall palettes, so pick one that works well against your tree’s foliage.

 Everything in Between

 How about decorating your tree to express your love for sports or music, and even your amazing thrift store finds?
 Don’t leave your tree bare while waiting for the next holiday.
 Like Jen, we believe that weight is your only tree decorating limit.

 You’ll love these Christmas tree decorating ideas for different occasions throughout the year: